5 Life-Changing Tips for Solo Travel in Africa |

 Also, trust your instincts whenever travelling alone.
 If you feel unsafe don’t hesitate to remove yourself from a situation or location.
 When going out at night, stick to well-ventilated areas and, if possible, avoid going out alone.

 Additionally, consider a reliable transport company when travelling long distances instead of using unknown local operators.
-Update your family/friends on your whereabouts and share your safari itinerary.
+Update your family/friends on your whereabouts and share your safari itinerary

 3. Try Local Customs and Culture